Help keep A Mighty Girl growing in the years ahead!

 Opal comes home from her local Winn-Dixie supermarket with something entirely unexpected — a stray dog!
 Soon she and the dog are best friends, and she’s named him after the place where they met.
 Winn-Dixie’s goofy, warm attitude become the conversation starter Opal needs to meet a wide variety of unexpected characters in her new town...and even prompts her sad, introverted father to open up about why Opal’s mother left the family.
 This Newbery Honor book, which was also adapted into a live-action film, is a lovely story of friendship, acceptance, and love.

 When Julie flees her traditional Alaskan village to avoid an arranged marriage, she has to imitate a local pack of wolves if she’s going to survive her journey through the wilderness.
 Over the course of the journey, Julie learns new respect for the creatures she previously feared.
-However, Julie’s father’s newly modern lifestyle, tending a herd of musk oxen, threatens her beloved wolves, who he shoots on sight.
+However, in the sequel, Julie Julie’s father’s newly modern lifestyle tending a herd of musk oxen threatens her beloved wolves, who he shoots on sight.
 Julie must find ways to balance old with new, and the safety of the wolves with the well-being of her human community.
 This pair of critically acclaimed novels provides a touching glimpse into the challenges of finding a balance with nature.

 Jane adores horseback riding, but her family doesn’t have nearly the resources necessary for her to buy her own horse.
 For years, she’s ridden Beau, a school horse, and ignored the jibes of the wealthy girls who ride with her.
 But when Beau is sold to another owner, Jane is heartbroken.
 Her trainer asks her to help with a new horse to the barn: Lancelot is beautiful and talented but unpredictable, even dangerous.
 If they can learn to trust one another, though, Jane can ride at the end-of-summer competition and maybe even finally have a horse of her own.
 With a beautiful depiction of the emotional connection between horse and rider, this is sure to be a favorite with equestrian Mighty Girls.